 Only restrict FODMAPs as required- if can tolerate lactose then don't need lactose free milk etc, or if can tolerate wheat fructans (ie bread) then can use unpreserved wheat bread as often as you like

-As the combined diet is very limited, nutritional supplementation is often a good idea to cover any gaps in micronutrients
+As the combined diet is very nutrtiiotnally limited, suitable multi and targetted nutritional supplementation is highly recommended to cover any gaps in micronutrients

 This diet can be done, but to minimise elimination pain and enhance chances of success- enlist a Dietitian experienced and trained in food intolerances.
 Invest in your health.